The-Trevor-Project-Quiz/quiz-template/src/pages/quiz/womens-history-month.md

             Helen Hayes was the first woman to win all four awards in 1977.
             Later that year, Rita Moreno, best known for her roles in West Side Story and Singin’ in the Rain, followed as the first Puerto Rican EGOT.
-In 1994, Audrey Hepburn received a Grammy, her fourth distinct award, posthumously.
 Whoopi Goldberg won an Emmy in 2002 for her work on The View, and with that also became the first Black EGOT winner.
           heading: >-
             Technically, yes.
 But she’s not the only one!
 All of the women listed have achieved this rarified status.